Interlocking Grip

 - Overlapping Grip (Vardon Grip)The overlapping (Vardon) grip rests the trail hand's pinky finger in the groove between the lead hand's index and middle fingers rather than interlocking or fully wrapping around the handle.

-- Ten-Finger Grip (Baseball Grip)The ten-finger (baseball) grip places all ten fingers on the handle with no overlap or interlock — a common starting point for young children, beginners, and golfers with limited hand or wrist strength.
+- Ten-Finger Grip (Baseball Grip)The ten-finger (baseball) grip places all ten fingers on the handle with no overlap or interlock.
+This means a common starting point for young children, beginners.
+Golfers with limited hand or wrist strength.

-- Neutral GripA neutral grip has the lead hand rotated so 2–2.5 knuckles are visible at address and the trail hand's palm faces the target — the "middle" grip position that squares the face without extra hand manipulation.
+- Neutral GripA neutral grip has the lead hand rotated.
+As a result, 2–2.5 knuckles are visible at address and the trail hand's palm faces the target.
+This means the "middle" grip position that squares the face without extra hand manipulation.

 - Grip PressureGrip pressure is how tightly the hands hold the club.
 Most instructors recommend a light-to-moderate pressure — enough to hold the club securely, loose enough to allow wrist hinge and a free release.

-- Grip SizeGrip size — undersize, standard, midsize, or oversize — is fit to hand size and can also be used to quiet an overactive release: a slightly larger grip tends to reduce excess hand action through impact.
+- Grip SizeGrip size.
+This means undersize, standard, midsize, or oversize.
+This means is fit to hand size and can also be used to quiet an overactive release.
+This means a slightly larger grip tends to reduce excess hand action through impact.

 Related guides & benchmarks